Cemrdeniz/Cemrdeniz/README.md

 </div>

 ## 👨‍💻 Full Stack Developer | AI Enthusiast
-## Computer Engineer | 🚀 Passionate about Web Development & Artificial Intelligence
+## Computer Engineer | 🚀 Mobile / Web Development & Artificial Intelligence

 <!--
 **Cemrdeniz/Cemrdeniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.